STA250/Stuff/STA_250_Syllabus.md

 #### Projects: ####

 Below are very basic project descriptions to provide you a flavor of what to expect.
 Full final project descriptions and datasets will be provided later in the course.
 All final projects require a written report, and possibly an oral presentation.
+Students are also welcome to submit their own proposals for final projects.
+This can be especially useful for PhD students with specific problems that they would like to address using the tools learned in class.

 1. **Bayesian Project** This project will allow you the opportunity to apply your newly acquired knowledge of Bayesian statistics and computational strategies to a complex model for real-world data (provided by the instructor).
 You will be required to demonstrate that you are able to effectively solve the problem using simulation results, and also to draw conclusions based on real data.